 - Restoration of bone defects that are genetic or occur due to injury or damage.

 How Guided Bone Regeneration Works

 Each case of guided bone regeneration is different, and patients will receive a personalized plan to restore their oral health and jawbone density.
 The basic treatment plan requires the surgical attachment of barrier membrane.
 This material fuses to the existing bone tissue.
 It then stimulates the bone to prevent the loss of density and maintain natural shape and structure as well as recreating lost structures.
 If a non-resorbable membrane is used, patients will need to return to the dental office to have this material removed.
 Following the removal or the resorption of barrier membrane, additional treatments can proceed.
 This includes tooth replacement plans or other dental restorations that required guided bone regeneration treatment.

 Meet Dr. Bannan

 Sean Bannan, DDS is the son of a skilled dentist.
 His father mentored him during his early years, and Dr. Bannan fell in love with the field of dentistry.
-Following in his father’s footsteps, Dr. Bannan serves South Daytona dentistry patients at Water’s Edge Dental.
+Following in his father’s footsteps, Dr. Bannan serves Port Orange dentistry patients at Water’s Edge Dental.
 He and his dedicated dentistry team take the time to care for patients and make sure they feel right at home.
 If you’re new to the area or want to schedule an appointment, don’t hesitate to reach out to our team.
 We’re here to help whenever patients need us most.